 Distributions - Upon reaching age 59 1/2, retirement, permanent disability, termination, or death, benefits can be received in a lump sum payment.
-Alternatively, based on the employees' election, the Plan can establish a monthly payment schedule to distribute the benefits to an employee over a period of time.
+Alternatively, based on a participant's election, the Plan can establish a monthly payment schedule to distribute the benefits to the participant over a period of time.
 Hardship withdrawals are available if the participant meets certain criteria.

-Investments - The Plan's assets are held and invested by Prudential Retirement (Trustee) based upon the participants' elections.
-Participants direct the investment of their contributions and the Company's matching contributions into various investment options offered by the Plan.
+Investments - The Plan's assets are held and invested by Prudential Bank and Trust, FSB (the "Trustee") based upon the participants' elections.
+Participants direct the investment of their contributions and the Company's contributions into various investment options offered by the Plan.

-Notes Receivable From Participants - Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
+Notes Receivable From Participants - Participants may borrow from their Plan accounts, subject to certain limitations and conditions established to comply with the current requirements of the Code.
+Participants may borrow a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 The loans are secured by the balance in the participant's account and bear interest at a commercially reasonable rate of interest as determined by the Plan Administrator.
 Principal and interest of 4.25% is paid ratably through biweekly payroll deductions.

-Payment of Benefits - On termination of service due to death, disability, or retirement, a participant may elect to receive either a lump sum amount equal to the value of the participant's vested interest in his or her account, or annual installments.
+Payment of Benefits - Upon termination of service due to death, disability, or retirement, a participant may elect to receive either a lump sum amount equal to the value of the participant's vested interest in his or her account, or annual installments.
 For termination of service for other reasons, a participant may receive the value of the vested interest in his or her account as a lump sum distribution.